em-an-en/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link creates a symbolic link __ls__ to /bin/ls
 14-copy_html copies all the HTML files that do not exist in the parent wd or were newer than the versions in the parent wd from the current wd to the parent of the wd
-100-lets_move moves all files beginning with an uppercase letter to /tmp/u directory
+100-lets_move moves all files beginning with an uppercase letter to /tmp/u directory 101-clean_emacs deletes all files in the current wd that end with the character ~